-Programme C Code : 05 Title: B.Sc., BOTANY Core Paper: 3 - ANATOMY AND EMBRYOLOGY OF ANGIOSPERMS 8 Batch Semester Hours/Week Hours/Week Total Hours Credits 2021-2022 III 5 75 4
+Programme Code e: 05 B.Sc., BOTANY Core Paper 3: ANATOMY AND EMBRYOLOGY OF ANGIOSPERMS Batch Semester Hours/Week Total Hours Credits 2022-2023 III 5 75 4

-- > To inculcate knowledge on the basics of tissues and anatomical features of plants - > To differentiate the primary and secondary anatomical structure of dicot and monocot plants - > To understand the key aspects of reproductive systems of flowering plants.
+- > To inculcate knowledge on tissues and anatomical features of plants - > To differentiate the primary and secondary anatomical structure of dicot and monocot plants - To understand the key aspects of reproductive systems of flowering plants

 K1 CO1 Know about the various developmental aspects of Angiospermic plants.
 1 CO2 Compare and identify the structural differences existing among the vascular plants.
-CO3 Acquire knowledge on secondary growth of Angiosperms. \\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\ CO4 Imply the embryological and anatomical knowledge to differentiate the plant taxa.
+CO3 Acquire knowledge on secondary growth of Angiosperms.
+CO4 Imply the embryological and anatomical knowledge to differentiate the plan ♦ taxa.
 K5 CO5 Recognize the evolutionary studies of dicot and monocot embryo

-Scope and significance of plant anatomy; Apical organization: Origin and structure of primary meristem (Angiosperm), theories of apical organization, Structure and function of simple tissues and complex tissues
+Scope and significance of plant anatomy; Apical organization: Origin and structure of primary meristem (Angiosperm).
+Theories of apical organization, Structure and function of simple tissues and complex tissues